 86. To drop bloat five days before a big event, stay away from dairy and whole grains, which can do a number on the digestive system.

-85. While fake designer bags are a huge don’t, fake diamond studs are a huge do.
+85. A useful style tip: While fake designer bags are a huge don’t, fake diamond studs are a huge do.
 Faux stones are hard to spot to the untrained eye.

 84. Dressy occasions aren’t the time to play with trends, so know your silhouette and stick to it to always look your best.
 Perfect example: Sofia Vergara knows she looks good in mermaid dresses, and always chooses variations of the shape on red carpets.